AFZidan/dropshipping-woocommerce-wpml-addon/readme.txt

 == Features ==

-WooCommerce DropShipping WPML Addon Translator for WooCommerce Products, Categories, Tags
+WooCommerce DropShipping WPML Addon Adds WPML support to Knawat WooCommerce DropShipping plugin, which enable translation of Knawat products, categories and tags using WPML.

+This addon is comes with zero configuration you just need to install and activate. rest things will be handled automatically.

 = Contributing =